Luis124816/PADL/README.md

-Please Refer to assignment.pdf and report.pdf
+Please refer to assignment.pdf and report.pdf